romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 ---

 ## Abstract
-This RFC outlines the technical and operational challenges of implementing NFSv4 with Kerberos authentication in Kubernetes environments, specifically for containerized legacy applications.
-While cloud-native applications benefit from a decoupled architecture that simplifies Kerberos integration via CSI drivers like NetApp Trident, legacy applications present unique constraints due to their reliance on interactive shell environments and persistent user contexts.
-The ephemeral and immutable nature of containers complicates Kerberos ticket management, realm joining, and dynamic user provisioning, which are essential for secure access to NFSv4 shares.
+This RFC outlines the technical and operational challenges of implementing NFSv4 with authentication and authorization to improve the security posture of containerized workloads in Kubernetes environments, specifically for legacy applications.
+While cloud-native applications benefit from a decoupled architecture that simplifies authentication and authorization integration with NFSv4, legacy applications present unique constraints due to their reliance on interactive shell environments and persistent user contexts.
+The ephemeral and immutable nature of containers complicates authentication and authorization management which are essential for secure access to NFSv4 exports.

 ---